billg1990/billg1990.github.io/index.md

 He was born and raised in Shanghai until he was 18.
 He has then traveled and lived in multiple cities in China and USA.

 Taikun has a lot of hobbies.
-He is both a cat and a dog person, and he loves to make friends with beings from every where.
+He is both a cat and a dog person, and he loves to make friends with people from every where.

 # Education
 > Taikun is currently a master student in Computer Science.